 At Vana, we specialize in change management – particularly in Agile coaching & training.
-Wondering how you can implement changes at your company with less pushback from employees & executives?
+Wondering how you can implement changes at your company?
+With less pushback from employees & executives and improved user adoption?
 Here are some of our top tips.

 Get Top-Down Support & Do Things Right the First Time!